-Under the Equality Act, a person has a disability if they have a physical or mental impairment, and that impairment has a substantial and long-term adverse effect on their ability to perform normal day-to-day activities.
+Under the Equality Act, a person has a disability if they have a "physical or mental impairment" which "has a substantial and long-term adverse effect on [their] ability to carry out normal day-to-day activities".

 The Act includes additional explanation of these terms:

 - 'Substantial' means more than minor or trivial.